Mineral Oil for Hair: How to Use It & Advantages

 Mineral Oil Alternatives For Hair

-• Coconut Oil: It is great for strengthening the hair, and it may improve the hair’s appearance with regular usage.
+• Coconut Oil: It is great for strengthening the hair.
+Using coconut oil for hair growth may improve the appearance of your tresses with regular usage.
 Its antibacterial and antifungal properties may also promote scalp and hair health (7).

 • Olive Oil: This oil is not only a natural emollient but may also protect the hair from UV radiation.
 Moreover, its antifungal properties promote scalp health (7).